How to Price a Product in 2026 (Without Losing Profit)

 Free Tools and Calculators to Set the Right Price

-You don’t need to guess or build a spreadsheet from scratch when figuring out how to price a new product.
+You do not need to guess or build a spreadsheet from scratch.
 These free tools make pricing simple:

 Image via Shopify